dimxy/doc-dev/first-cc-heir.md

     CPubKey heirpk = pubkey2pk(vheirpubkey);
     int64_t inactivitytime = atoll(params[3].get_str().c_str());
 ```
-We also need to add checking the converted param values are correct (what I ommitted in the sample), for example not negative or do not exceed some limit.
+We also need to add checks that the converted param values are correct (what I ommitted in this sample), for example not negative or not exceeding some limit.
 Note how to parse hex representation of the pubkey param and convert it to CPubKey object.

 And now time to call the heir cc contract code and pass the returned created tx in hexademical representation to the caller, ready to be sent to the chain: